 Eastern Anatolia is a region where many Kurdish and Armenian people live together with Turkish people.
 That is why the traditional costumes of this territory have a lot of features of Kurdish and Armenian clothes.

 As in other regions of Turkey, women in Eastern Anatolia wear many layers of clothes, covering the whole body.
 The women’s attire consists of baggy trousers, a long skirt, robe or dress, a shirt, a jacket, a wide belt (or piece of cloth as a belt), a scarf or other headdress, socks and shoes or slippers.
 The garments are bright and colourful, with red being one of the most popular.
 Fabrics with floral patterns are widespread.
 Women do not use lots of jewellery.
-The clothing is often pretty simple, but can look rather festive even without much jewellery.
+The clothing is often rather simple, but can look rather festive even without much jewellery.

 Traditional dress of Marmara region